-The element of awareness is not an outcome of a moral or legal conclusion on the part of the accused As the International Criminal Court's Pre-Trial Chamber stated, "it is not necessary for the perpetrator to have made the necessary value judgment to conclude that the victim did in fact have protected status under any of the 1949 Geneva Conventions."45 While there is, however, "only a requirement for the awareness of the factual circumstances," the RCI will satisfy this element of awareness where there exists clear and unequivocal evidence of awareness on the part of the accused of the United States occupation of the Hawaiian Kingdom, e.g. court records, correspondences, course curriculum, sworn declarations, etc. Also, the fact of being part of the political organization of the United States, to include the State of Hawai'i and its Counties, because
+The element of awareness is not an outcome of a moral or legal conclusion on the part of the accused As the International Criminal Court's Pre-Trial Chamber stated, "it is not necessary for the perpetrator to have made the necessary value judgment to conclude that the victim did in fact have protected status under any of the 1949 Geneva Conventions."47 While there is, however, "only a requirement for the awareness of the factual circumstances," the RCI will satisfy this element of awareness where there exists clear and unequivocal evidence of awareness on the part of the accused of the United States occupation of the Hawaiian Kingdom, e.g. court records, correspondences, course curriculum, sworn declarations, etc. Also, the fact of being part of the political organization of the United States, to include the State of Hawai'i and its Counties, because in that case the knowledge of the existing "political" situation could be reasonably presumed especially in light of the 1993 Congressional joint resolution apologizing for the illegal overthrow of the Hawaiian Kingdom government on 17 January 1893.48

-42 David Keanu Sai, "United States Belligerent Occupation of the Hawaiian Kingdom," in David Keanu Sai's (ed.), The Royal Commission of Inquiry: Investigating War Crimes and Human Rights Violations Committed in the Hawaiian Kingdom 97-121 (2020).
+44 David Keanu Sai, "United States Belligerent Occupation of the Hawaiian Kingdom," in David Keanu Sai's (ed.), The Royal Commission of Inquiry: Investigating War Crimes and Human Rights Violations Committed in the Hawaiian Kingdom 97-121 (2020).

-44 Sai, "The Royal Commission of Inquiry," 29-33.
+46 Sai, "The Royal Commission of Inquiry," 29-33.